Trey Johnson: College career

 Johnson attended Northeast Mississippi Community College in Booneville, Mississippi.
 He played both baseball and basketball there for one season.
 As a basketball player, he averaged 19.0 points, 6.0 rebounds, 4.0 assists and 3.0 steals per game.
 After a year, he enrolled at Alcorn State University and continued to play both sports there.
 However, at his first appearance as a pitcher for Alcorn State, he suffered a ligament injury on his elbow that required a Tommy John surgery.
 He needed one year to fully recover from the injury and therefore, he became a full-time basketball player.
 He averaged 11.0 points, 2.4 rebounds and 2.7 assists per game while shooting 41.5% from three-point range.
 However, he was unsatisfied with the basketball program there and later transferred to Jackson State University for his junior season.

 Due to the National Collegiate Athletic Association (NCAA) transfer rules, Johnson sat out the 2004–05 season.
-The following season, he led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) Semifinal but the Tigers was defeated by the eventual champion, the Southern Jaguars, 66–59.
+The following season, he led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) Semifinal but the Tigers was defeated by the eventual champion, Southern, 66–59.
 He averaged 23.5 points on 45.5 percent shooting, 4.8 rebounds and 2.3 assists in 32 games.
 With 23.5 points per game, he became the 10th leading scorer in the country and second in the SWAC.
 He scored a season-high 40 points during a game against Texas Southern.
 After his junior season, he declared himself eligible for the 2006 NBA draft but later withdrew his name and decided to return to Jackson State for his senior year.

 In his senior year, Johnson led the Tigers to the SWAC Final.
 He scored a game-high 33 points in the final as Jackson State defeated Mississippi Valley State 81–71.
 Jackson State also earned a spot in the NCAA tournament for the first time in seven years.
-However, their NCAA trip was cut short when the Tigers was beaten 112–69 by the eventual champion, the Florida Gators.
+However, their NCAA trip was cut short when the Tigers was beaten 112–69 by the eventual champion, Florida.
 Nevertheless, Johnson became one of the season's best performers by averaging 27.1 points, 4.5 rebounds and 2.6 assists in 35 games.
 He ranked second in scoring, after Reggie Williams who averaged 28.1 points per game.
 He was also named as the SWAC Player of the Year.
 He scored a career-high 49 points during a game against UTEP.
-He finished his college career with 1,698 points in only two seasons with Jackson State and became the school's eighth all-time leading scorer.
+He finished his college career with 1,698 points in only two seasons with Jackson State and became the school's eighth-all-time-leading scorer.